galaxyproject/planemo/docs/commands/shed_serve.rst

 **Help**

- Serve a transient Galaxy instance after installing repositories from a remote Tool Shed.
+Serve a transient Galaxy with published repositories installed.

+This command will start a Galaxy instance configured to target the specified shed, find published artifacts (tools and dependencies) corresponding to command-line arguments and ``.shed.yml`` file(s), install these artifacts, and serve a Galaxy instances that can be logged into and explored interactively.

 **Options**::